MapInfo Pro: Data Format

 Vector analysis is a primary function of MapInfo based on X, Y coordinates and the user can create and edit data directly with commands such as: node editing, combine, split, erase, buffer, clip region.
 MapInfo Pro includes a range of engineering “CAD like” drawing and editing tools such as lines, circles, and polygons (referred to as "regions") which can be incorporated into tables or drawn as temporary overlays.

-Printout of MapInfo maps and/or statistics is managed through design settings in the Layout Window.
-Layout design enables the creation of composite presentations with maps, tables, legends, text, images, lines and shapes.
-Output hardware includes large format plotters and high spec. business printers.

-Data from MapInfo may be embedded into applications such as Microsoft PowerPoint or Word using copy/paste commands and resized as required.